Generating (Factual?) Narrative Summaries of RCTs: Experiments with Neural Multi-Document Summarization: Introduction

 \subsection{Related Work}

-\paragraph{Automatic Summarization and Question Answering for EBM} This work extends a thread of prior work on summarization for EBM \cite{demner2006answer,molla2010corpus,sarker2017automated}.
+\paragraph{Automatic Summarization and Question Answering for EBM} This paper extends a thread of prior work on summarization for EBM \cite{demner2006answer,molla2010corpus,sarker2017automated}.
 Demner-Fushman and Lin led a seminal effort on automatic question answering (QA) from the literature to aid EBM \cite{demner2006answer}.
 This work on QA is adjacent to traditional summarization: In their approach they aimed to extract snippets from individual articles relevant to a given question, rather than to \emph{generate} an abstractive summary of relevant abstracts, as is our aim here.
-More recent work on (extractive) QA over clinical literature has further demonstrated the promise of such systems \cite{cao2011askhermes}.
-For recent work in this vein, we point the reader to the latest BioASQ challenge iteration \cite{nentidis2019results}, which included a biomedical QA task.
-While relevant, we view the task of extractive biomedical QA as distinct from the more focussed aim of generating abstractive narrative summaries over relevant input abstracts to mimic narratives found in formal evidence syntheses (Table \ref{table:example}).
+Follow-up work on (extractive) QA over clinical literature has further demonstrated the promise of such systems \cite{cao2011askhermes}.
+For recent efforts in this vein, we point the reader to the latest BioASQ challenge iteration \cite{nentidis2019results}, which included a biomedical QA task.
+While related, we view the task of extractive biomedical QA as distinct from the more focussed aim of generating abstractive narrative summaries over relevant input abstracts to mimic narratives found in formal evidence syntheses (Table \ref{table:example}).

-More directly relevant to this setting of biomedical systematic reviews, Molla \cite{molla2010corpus,molla2016corpus} introduced a dataset to facilitate work on summarization in EBM that comprises 456 questions and accompanying evidence-based answers sourced from the ``Clinical Inquiries'' section of the Journal of Family Practice.
+Directly relevant to this setting of biomedical systematic reviews, Molla \cite{molla2010corpus,molla2016corpus} introduced a dataset to facilitate work on summarization in EBM that comprises 456 questions and accompanying evidence-based answers sourced from the ``Clinical Inquiries'' section of the Journal of Family Practice.
 Sarkar \emph{et al.} \cite{sarker2017automated} surveyed automated summarization and EBM, respectively, highlighting the need for domain-specific multi-document summarization systems to aid EBM.
-We aspire to make progress toward this end.
 In contrast to our approach, these prior efforts used comparatively small corpora, and pre-dated the current wave of the neural summarization techniques that have yielded considerable progress in language generation and (abstractive) summarization \cite{see2017get,lewis2019bart,zhang2019pegasus}.